 Osmolality – the measure of dissolved particles per unit of water in a solution or serum (sometimes referred to as the concentration).
 The osmolality of a lubricant is important because the epithelial skin layer or the body’s natural mucus is constantly trying to maintain homeostasis, or an equilibrium of osmolality.

-• water moves freely back and forth across cell membranes in response to the osmotic pressure being exerted by the molecules of extracellular fluids (lube) on the cell’s intracellular fluid
+• Water moves freely back and forth across cell membranes in response to the osmotic pressure being exerted by the molecules of extracellular fluids (lube) on the cell’s intracellular fluid

-• osmolality is measured in milliosmoles per kilogram of solvent, labeled as mOsm/kg
+• Osmolality is measured in milliosmoles per kilogram of solvent, labeled as mOsm/kg

-• if a lubricant has a higher osmolality than the cells of the body it’s called hyper-osmotic, causing the body’s cells to push out water in an effort to dilute the lubricant, sometimes leading to cell death via dehydration1
+• If a lubricant has a higher osmolality than the cells of the body it’s called hyper-osmotic, causing the body’s cells to push out water in an effort to dilute the lubricant, sometimes leading to cell death via dehydration1

-• hyper-osmotic lubes can irritate the skin, and causes the epithelial layer of skin to slough off 2, dehydrate mucus, and leave a mucous membrane more susceptible to bacterial infections or STI contraction3
+• Hyper-osmotic lubes can irritate the skin, and causes the epithelial layer of skin to slough off 2, dehydrate mucus, and leave a mucous membrane more susceptible to bacterial infections or STI contraction3

-• if a lubricant has a lower osmolality than the cells of the body it’s called hypo-osmotic, and causes the cells of the body to pull water out of the lubricant.
+• If a lubricant has a lower osmolality than the cells of the body it’s called hypo-osmotic, and causes the cells of the body to pull water out of the lubricant.
 This is what happens with lotions on the skin covering most of the body

-• a perfect lubricant would be iso-osmotic, meaning it would have equal osmotic pressure, or its cells would have the same hydration levels as the cells of the body
+• A perfect lubricant would be iso-osmotic, meaning it would have equal osmotic pressure, or its cells would have the same hydration levels as the cells of the body

-• iso-osmotic lubricant to most of the body’s secretion would have an osmolity of approximately 285-295 mOsm/kg4
+• Iso-osmotic lubricant to most of the body’s secretion would have an osmolity of approximately 285-295 mOsm/kg4

-Average Osmolality of:
+• Average Osmolality of:

 • Tap Water~ 3 mOsm/kg 5